 - Extensive Synth Engine

 You can choose from three different synth engines: Clean, Normal, and Dirty, each of which varies in its internal circuitry, envelope, oversampling, and detuning algorithms, and the choice of models of filters that are used.
-All these differences bring about a change in the fundamental characteristic of the sound. - Huge Sound Bank
+All these differences bring about a change in the fundamental characteristic of the sound.

-With about 2300 presets, from categories like basses, poly leads, mono leads, keys, pads, plucks, etc., the plugin packs a versatile range of sounds for different genres and purposes.
 You can also save your presets and organize them by adding their tags (bright, dark, clean, phat, etc.), features (mono, poly, chord, etc.), and categories.
-A browser is also available for you to search the presets by their names and navigate through them. - Good quality Sound Generators
+A browser is also available for you to search the presets by their names and navigate through them.

-The two main oscillators in the Hive2 can generate the following waveforms: saw, square, sine, triangle, half pulse, and narrow pulse, along with pink and white noise are of high resolution.
 You can also load up a wavetable and choose a waveform from that table.
 In addition, you can load up your wavetables by saving the WAV file of that audio in the same directory as others.
 Wavetables can be further edited, by changing their phase, position, how they are looped, etc.

-You can change any waveformโs detune, width, pan, volume, and vibrato settings.
+You can change any waveform’s detune, width, pan, volume, and vibrato settings.
 There are two filters with six different types of curves: Lowpass 12dB and 24dB/octave, Bandpass, Highpass, Bandreject, and Peaking, for different types of filtration.
-Resonance, cutoff frequency, and destination can be set for each of these. - Immense scope for Programming & Processing
+Resonance, cutoff frequency, and destination can be set for each of these.

-Thereโs a dedicated display section for the Arpeggiator and Sequence, called as โArp/Seqโ section.
+There’s a dedicated display section for the Arpeggiator and Sequence, called as “Arp/Seq” section.
 In the sequencer, you can load up to sixteen steps and add settings like Gate, Transpose, velocity, and Mod.
-You can use the Mod value to assign modulating destinations to the Mod matrix.
-Two function generators sync the ADSR and adjust its curve as exponential or logarithmic.

 For modulation, you can drag and drop any parameters with a crosshair symbol next to the destination of your choice.
 In addition, Hive 2 also allows you to quantize your signals using the scale quantizer.
-Further, thereโs an X/Y pad also available for modulation.
+Further, there’s an X/Y pad also available for modulation.

 The effects in the u-he are compressor, distortion, chorus, phaser, equalizer, delay, and reverb, and can be used in any sort that you like.
 In addition, the effects section has an aesthetic, colorful display that is pleasing to the eyes.
-Lastly, the Scope (short form for Oscilloscope) section allows you to see the movement of your waveforms by simply dragging and dropping them onto it. - Advanced Interpolation algorithms

-Hive provides four different algorithms for interpolating between the frames: switch (sudden jumps between frames), crossfade (smooth interpolation between waveform magnitudes), spectral (smoothly interpolates between waveform magnitudes and phase), and zero phases (like spectral, but phase adjusts each partial to zero first). - Structured visual display
+Hive provides four different algorithms for interpolating between the frames: switch (sudden jumps between frames), crossfade (smooth interpolation between waveform magnitudes), spectral (smoothly interpolates between waveform magnitudes and phase), and zero phases (like spectral, but phase adjusts each partial to zero first).

 You get a fairly organized structure of the subtractive synthesis process, with everything loaded on a single window, easily switchable tabs and sections like fx, scope, seq/arp, etc., and laid out amps and LFOs and their knobs and sliders.
 The signals are also easy to route with an easily understandable signal flow.